The Tresanton Trust

 1. Registered Charities Only: Only UK registered charities are eligible; the Trust does not fund individuals or non-charitable organisations

-1. Scale of Impact: With grants ranging from £10,000 to over £100,000, the Trust appears to support organisations that can demonstrate significant impact with substantial funding
+1. Scale of Impact: With grants ranging from under £10,000 to £50,000, applicants should demonstrate how funding would support meaningful impact

 Tips for Applicants